Michael Cooper - Home

 Previously, I earned B.S. and M.S. degrees in Computer Science from Stanford University, where I had the privilege of investigating the influence of indoor built space design on human wellbeing with James Landay and Sarah Billington, building an augmented reality application to align patients and medical images in 3D space with Bruce Daniel, and constructing a computer vision dataset comprising complex multi-object multi-actor scenes with Ehsan Adeli and Fei-Fei Li.

-In my free time, I enjoy scuba diving, long-distance running, alpine skiing, and reading science fiction and historical non-fiction (a few favorites: Liu Cixin's Remembrance of Earth's Past Trilogy, Kim Stanley Robinson's Mars Trilogy, and Ben Rich and Leo James' Skunk Works).
+In my free time, I enjoy scuba diving, long-distance running, alpine skiing, cheering on the Vancouver Canucks, and reading science fiction and historical non-fiction (a few favorites: Liu Cixin's Remembrance of Earth's Past Trilogy, Kim Stanley Robinson's Mars Trilogy, and Ben Rich and Leo James' Skunk Works).

 ( May 2025 ) Our paper, Red Teaming Large Language Models for Healthcare, summarizes the design process and findings of our 2024 workshop at MLHC.
 Our identified vulnerabilities—hallucination, syncophany, misprioritization, and more—motivate future study and cautious deployment of language models in high-stakes healthcare settings.